MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-roles.md

 ## Role configuration states

-Keep in mind that the permissions assigned to users is influenced not only by the roles you define, but also by the roles you do not define.
-When one or more role is not defined, then certain permissions are implicitly assumed.
+Keep in mind that the permissions assigned to users are influenced not only by the roles you define, but also by the roles you do not define.
+When one or more roles is not defined, then certain permissions are implicitly assumed.
 By default, no roles are declared.

 The following table explains which permissions are assigned to any authenticated user that is not explicitly assigned a role.
 <br>